 During winter, everyone strives as much as possible to keep their bodies warm every single minute.
-This season comes in the cold since freezing air from outdoors is blown into people’s houses, making the temperatures inside subzero.
+This season comes in the cold since freezing outdoors is blown into people’s houses, making the temperatures inside subzero.
 This article centers on the most efficient home heating system.

 Choosing the Most Efficient Home Heating System